FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/post_certificates/install_security_zos/object_protection_zos.md

 > **Note**
 >
-> Objects whose VALUE parameter contains the &FNAME variable generate a resource name that takes into account the physical file name.
+> Note: Objects whose VALUE parameter contains the &FNAME variable generate a resource name that takes into account the physical file name.
 RACF profiles must anticipate the differing cases, in particular PDS or GDG members.